Qaoud/EXP-ROB_ASSIGNMENT_2-3/exp3/README.md

 ![rosgraph](https://user-images.githubusercontent.com/23742278/128281418-13c68e77-746f-4227-b9d5-2f85ceeba43e.png)

+#### Topics involved:
-Where the `play_topic` s used by the human node in order to perform the  `PLAY` state, and which room the robot should reach.
+* Where the `play_topic` is used by the human node in order to perform the  `PLAY` state, and which room the robot should reach.
 It also sends data to the finiste state machine node.

+#### The message types used are:
-exp3.msg/Coordinates: message made of two integers x and y
+* exp3.msg/Coordinates: message made of two integers x and y

+#### The services message types used:
-exp3.srv/Explore: a simple `int64` input and output service to tell the explore when to start and end. exp3.srv/BallService: used by `dog_fsm.py` in order to ask for the goal ball's coordinates.
+* exp3.srv/Explore: a simple `int64` input and output service to tell the explore when to start and end.
+* exp3.srv/BallService: used by `dog_fsm.py` in order to ask for the goal ball's coordinates.
 If the answer (of type Coordintates) is (100, 100), the requested ball is still to be found, the server is `ball_server.py`

 ### Installation & Running